spyflying/LSCM-Refseg/README.md

 * **Glove Embedding Generation**

 Please first download [GloVe](https://nlp.stanford.edu/projects/glove/) embedding (glove.840B.300d.zip) and save it to data/.
-Then run the following commands to generate embeddings for the above four datasets:
+Then run the following commands to generate embeddings for the above four datasets (UNC, UNC+ and G-Ref use the same GloVe embedding):

 ```
  python scripts/embedding_generate.py -d referit